wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 held for me dissipated.
 My ego recovered and I had learned the basics of something I'd wanted.
 Everyone lived happily ever after.

-Often we forgo experiences because of the initial discomfort — that bashing our confidence takes from not knowing what we're doing.
+Often we forgo experiences because of the initial discomfort — that bashing of our confidence from not knowing what we're doing.
 There will certainly be uneasiness to start as we struggle through the unknown.
 Sucking, as the name implies, sucks.